bloominstituteoftechnology/Mongo-Friends/README.md

 * If the _friend_ with the specified `id` is not found:

   * return HTTP status code `404` (Not Found).
-  * return the following JSON object: `{ message: "The friend with the specified ID does not exist." }`.
+  * return the following JSON object: `{ errorMessage: "The friend with the specified ID does not exist." }`.

 * If there's an error in retrieving the _friend_ from the database:
   * cancel the request.